Oregon Humane Society

 Pets who stay at OHS have a high chance of being adopted — just last year, the shelter found homes for over 7,000 animals.
 Due to the COVID-19 pandemic, the shelter implemented appointment-based adoptions (as opposed to walk-ins) and created a lengthier virtual-vetting process, which increased their adoption success rate.
 “Our vetting process, even though it takes much longer, has really proven to be very successful in finding the right match for the animals.
 And, just ensuring that the animals are going to the best home that's suited for them,” Sarah said.

 Help your dog live a healthier, longer life.

 Introducing the Fetch Health Forecast.

 OHS furthers their care for pets by investing in vets, too.
 The shelter’s Holman Medical Center hosts Oregon State University’s College of Veterinary Medicine students for 3-week residencies where they get hands-on experiences with medical procedures, like spay and neuter operations and casting broken bones.
 “We provide a holistic experience for vet students through this program,” Sarah said.
 “It's the first of its kind in the nation, and what we've seen is that it produces more prepared veterinarians.”

-The animal shelter partnered with Fetch by The Dodo to advance their initiative to give pets in need the best medical care.
+The animal shelter partnered with Fetch to advance their initiative to give pets in need the best medical care.
 “We want animals in this community to be getting care.
 We want their parents to be able to confidently make an appointment and know that they can have whatever care is needed for their animal.”